Robot Drummer: Learning Rhythmic Skills for Humanoid Drumming: Results

 To evaluate the performance of Robot Drummer, we trained over 30 specialist policies on popular rock and metal tracks of varying complexities.
-Table~\ref{tab:zero_poly} and ~\ref{tab:nonzero_poly} present the complexity metrics for songs with zero polyphony (no more than 2 simultaneous hits) and non‐zero polyphony, respectively, alongside corresponding F1 scores achieved by the policies.
+Table~\ref{tab:zero_poly} summarizes the complexity metrics for songs with zero polyphony (no more than 2 simultaneous hits) alongside corresponding F1 scores achieved by the policies.
 The results show that specialist policies consistently achieve high F1 scores.
-Fewer drums and regular rhythmic patterns (low nPVI) yield near-perfect performance, while increased drum count and higher rhythmic variability (high nPVI) drops the F1 score.
-Additionally, Figures~\ref{fig:drum_fill} and ~\ref{fig:drum_roll} provide qualitative snapshots of challenging drumming sequences: a drum fill, which involves a rapid succession of hits across multiple drums to transition between sections, and a snare roll, which is a high-speed hits on a snare drum.
+Songs with fewer drums and regular rhythmic patterns (low nPVI) yield near-perfect performance, while increased drum count and higher rhythmic variability (high nPVI) drops the F1 score.
+Extended results for songs with non-zero polyphony are provided in the supplementary material.
+Additionally, Figure~\ref{fig:drum_sequences} provides qualitative snapshots of challenging drumming sequences: a drum fill, which involves a rapid succession of hits across multiple drums to transition between sections, and a snare roll, which involves high-speed hits on a snare drum.
 These examples demonstrate the robot’s ability to perform both spatially and temporally demanding patterns with precise coordination.
-Full videos of drumming performances are available on our project website.